Cookies on the Healthspan site

 Diet should always come first, of course.
 Vitamin C is mainly found in fruit and vegetables, especially citrus, berries, currants, bell peppers, kiwi fruit and green leaves – an excellent reason for getting your 5 servings a day.

 When it comes to vitamin C supplements, a typical dose is 500mg per day.
 The safe upper intake for long-term use from supplements is 1g per day.
 While higher doses may be taken short-term (for example when you have a cold) these can cause indigestion or have a laxative effect.
-This is less likely with the non-acidic form known as ester-C.
+This is less likely with the non-acidic form known as ester-C, or 'gentle' vitamin C.